mayurshivakumar/openaiChatBot/README.md

 ```

 # How It Works
 The chatbot uses OpenAI's GPT-3 language model to generate responses to user input.
 When the user enters a message, the chatbot sends the conversation history to the GPT-3 API, which generates a response based on the context of the conversation so far.
 The chatbot then displays the response to the user and waits for the next input.
+Chatbot maintains token limit by truncating the older conversation.

 # Usage example